oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ## Store the model to the Model Catalog

-We initialized already the libraries required to store the model, now put following code:
+We initialized already the libraries required to store the model, now execute the following code in your notebook:

 ```python
 import os